Calumet Christian School

 • Nausea or vomiting

-If a student presents with a combination of the following symptoms- we will ask the student be taken home :
+If a student presents with a combination of the following symptoms- we will ask for the student to be taken home :

 • Shortness of breath or difficulty breathing